samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

 -- This script takes a query like 10.1.2.3.ip4.invalid. and returns the -- corresponding IP (e.g. 10.1.2.3 here)

+-- Change this is a different top level domain as desired.
+So, if this -- becomes "test", the this configuration script will resolve -- "10.1.2.3.ip4.test." names to their IP.
+TLD="invalid"
 -- Change these IPs to the actual IPs the DNS server will run on bindIp = "127.0.0.1" -- We bind the server to the IP 127.0.0.1 bindIp6 = "::1" -- Localhost for IPv6